Samrudhp/anomaly-detection-TriFusion/TriFusion.md

 **Project Overview:**
 TriFusion is a multimodal AI platform for family safety monitoring using Samsung SmartThings.
 It features two-tier AI architecture with real-time detection and deep reasoning, achieving 91% accuracy in anomaly detection.

+**Documentation**

+- check docs folder for complete documentation

+- The demo video link is present in readme

+- The pptx link present in readme